nmenon/jtag_dpi/README.md

 * if you are interested in viewing waveforms, sudo apt-get install gtkwave

 # Build and test:
-  I have'nt tested access via openOCD yet. however, under src/client, is a simple test application that I use as standalone verification (useful for waveform analysis)
+  See [OpenOCD testing](src/openocd/README.md) and for standalone: under src/client, is a simple test application that I use as standalone verification (useful for waveform analysis)

   * make -C src TRACE=1 view